souvikbasuroy/MeetIQ/README.md

 # 🚀 MeetIQ — AI Meeting Intelligence Agent

-> An advanced multi-agent AI system that transforms meeting preparation into a **2-minute, data-driven process**.
+An advanced multi-agent AI system that transforms meeting preparation into a fast, structured, and data-driven process.
 ---

 ## 🌐 Live Demo